malectricasoftware/rainbownator/README.md

 # rainbownator
 multi threaded hash cracker with support for md5 and sha.
 generates sqlite dbs to act as rainbow tables on first run through a wordlist.
+on every following run the rainbowtable will be used for near instant hash retrieval.

 ## useage
 rainbownator.py [-h] --hash HASH --algo ALGO --wlist WLIST [--threads THREADS]